SumoLogic/the-coffee-bar/src/libraries/logs.md

 The log file from Docker container can be scraped by the [OpenTelemetry Collector](../otelcol/logs.md) with the help of [filelogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
 This receiver will tail the log file and for each line emit a new record for further processing inside the [OpenTelemetry Collector](../otelcol/README.md).
 It will also attach a `file name` metadata to this record.

 ## Correlating logs and traces

+When you use the OpenTelemetry appender for logging library you can correlate logs with traces.